mui/mui-x/docs/src/pages/components/data-grid/demo/demo.md

 This demo includes all of the currently available features in `XGrid`.
 Use the settings to alter the data and play with the grid.

 {{"demo": "pages/components/data-grid/demo/FullFeauredDemo.js", "bg": "inline"}}

-## Streaming

-This is a streaming demo that showcases how real-time data can be handled using the grid.

-{{"demo": "pages/components/data-grid/demo/StreamingDemo.js", "bg": "inline"}}